nkern/Astro_9/docs/schedule.md

 <br>
 Pre-Class Assignments:
 <br>
-- Make sure you can access a bash shell
+-- Make sure you can access a bash shell
 <br>
-- Try to install Python on your machine
+-- Try to install Python on your machine

-See [here](install.md)to get started on these tasks.
+See [here](install.md) to get started on these tasks.

 Lecture Materials: